-This topic will walk you through how to use dynamic tables.
-This includes how to create dynamic tables, add dynamic properties, and revert a dynamic table to a standard table.
+This topic will walk you through how to use tables within your workflow configuration.
+This includes how to create tables, add columns, and incorporate formulas.

 - In Ironclad, click the Workflow Designer tab and select the workflow configuration you want to edit.